aprioriO/aprioriO/README.md

 Hi, I’m Olena!

-My journey into tech is a little different.
-I started in business analysis, project management, and no-code development, helping businesses translate their needs into technical solutions.
+My tech journey is a little different.
+I started in business analysis and project management helping businesses translate their needs into technical solutions.

 But I wanted to do more.
 So, I became a developer.
 Now, I build full-stack applications with Ruby on Rails, JavaScript, and more - creating user-friendly, innovative solutions that truly support businesses.

-I blend technical expertise with creativity, finding smart, elegant ways to solve problems.
+I blend technical expertise with my analytical skills, finding smart, elegant ways to solve problems.
 I focus on writing clean code, improving systems, and constantly learning.
-Whether it’s building something new or enhancing an existing product, I bring original ideas, dedication, and a fresh perspective to every project.
+Whether building something new or enhancing an existing product, I bring original ideas, dedication, and a fresh perspective to every project.

 Let’s build something great together!
 <br>